Waco-area news briefs: Thursday trash collection moved up a day

 Community meal Thursday

-The Salvation Army hosts its Thanksgiving Day Community Meal from 11 a.m. to 1 p.m.
+The Salvation Army will have its Thanksgiving Day Community Meal from 11 a.m. to 1 p.m.
 Thursday at 300 Webster Ave.

 For more information, call 254-756-7271.